30 DAYS PAYMENT? Really?

 So if any courier company delays payment because of either scenario then it is them i have a gripe about.

 Enjoy this discussion?
-Check out these related topics: 30 days eom shud mean paid by eom, Payment terms, Goodbye 7 Days, Hello 30 (New Credit Terms), Fuel cards as payment for tolls in Europe, Late Payment Fee, New payment terms from one of my customers, Payment, Non Payment of Job, Payment terms, Anyone heard of or are using Zapper mobile payment option.
+Check out these related topics: 30 days eom shud mean paid by eom, Payment terms, Goodbye 7 Days, Hello 30 (New Credit Terms), Fuel cards as payment for tolls in Europe, Payment, Late Payment Fee, New payment terms from one of my customers, Non Payment of Job, Payment terms, Payment.

 Reply To Topic